nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

 ## Features

-### Feature-Add Todo

-Adds a todo item to the task list.

-### Feature-Add Event

-Adds an event to the task list containing task name and the date of the event.

-### Feature-Add Deadline

-Adds a deadline to the task list containing the task name and the date of the deadline.

-### Feature-List items

-Lists all the tasks currently in the task list.

-### Feature-Mark item as complete

-Marks an item on the task list as completed.

-### Feature-Find task(s) using a keyword

-Returns a list of task names that match the given keyword.

-### Feature-Delete an item
+## Features
+1. Add todos, events, deadlines to your task list
+2. Mark finished tasks as completed
+3. Display all tasks that contain a specified keyword

-Deletes an item from the task list.
+4. Delete tasks from the task list.

-### Feature-Save the task list offline

-Stores current items in a task list into a text file for offline storage.
+5. Save a task list to offline storage.
 ## Usage

 ### `todo` - Add a todo to task list.